Scalable resolvent analysis for three-dimensional flows: Introduction

-Resolvent (or input-output) analysis originates from classical control theory \citep{DunfordSchwartz58, Kato13} and has become arguably the most important operator-theoretic modal decomposition techniques in fluid mechanics \citep{McKeonSharma10, Tairaetal17, Jovanovic21}.
+Resolvent (or input-output) analysis originates from classical control theory \citep{DunfordSchwartz58, Kato13} and has become arguably the most important operator-theoretic modal decomposition technique in fluid mechanics \citep{McKeonSharma10, Tairaetal17, Jovanovic21}.
 Resolvent analysis has been applied to a wide variety of flows, including canonical wall-bounded flows \citep{DawsonMcKeon19, Morraetal19}, turbulent jets \citep{Jeunetal16, Schmidtetal18, Lesshafftetal19, Pickeringetal20}, and airfoils \citep{ThomareisPapadakis18, Yehetal20}.
 It has been used for diverse tasks including design optimization \citep{ChavarinLuhar20, Ranetal21}, receptivity analysis \citep{Kamaletal23, CookNichols23}, and flow control \citep{YehTaira19, Towneetal20, Martinietal20, Martinietal22}.
 Singular value decomposition (SVD) of the resolvent operator is at the heart of input-output-based studies.
-The left singular vectors of the resolvent operator, known as the response modes, are often related to the coherent motions in the flow \citep{Towneetal18, McKeonSharma10}.
-Specifically, the resolvent modes associated with the largest singular values provide an approximation of the leading SPOD modes \citep{Towneetal18} and, in some cases, capture the majority of the power spectral density (PSD) of the flow \citep{Symonetal19}.
-The right singular vectors, also known as the forcing modes, describe the optimal inputs that lead to the most amplified responses, characterized by the largest singular values (gains), and offer information about the mechanisms driving these responses.
+The left singular vectors of the resolvent operator, known as the response modes, are often related to the coherent motions in the flow \citep{McKeonSharma10, Towneetal18}.
+Specifically, the resolvent modes associated with the largest singular values can provide an approximation of the leading SPOD modes \citep{Towneetal18} and, in some cases, capture the majority of the power spectral density (PSD) of the flow \citep{Symonetal19}.
+The right singular vectors, also known as the forcing modes, describe the optimal inputs that lead to the most amplified responses, characterized by the largest singular values, and offer information about the mechanisms driving these responses.
+The singular values, referred to as the gains, quantify the amplification from unit-norm forcing to the corresponding response.

 Resolvent analysis can be computationally demanding.
 Two steps constitute most of the cost: $(i)$ forming the resolvent operator, which involves computing an inverse, and $(ii)$ performing the SVD.
 Both steps nominally scale like $O(N^3)$, where $N$ is the state dimension.
 State-of-the-art methods, described below, improve on this scaling, but the computational cost remains a strong function of the state dimension $N$.
 The state dimension, in turn, depends acutely on the number of spatial dimensions that must be numerically discretized.
 While the linearized Navier–Stokes equations are nominally three-dimensional, they can be simplified by expanding the flow variables into Fourier modes in homogenous dimensions, \ie those in which the base flow about which the equations are linearized does not vary.
 This markedly reduces the size of the discretized operators that must be manipulated, decreasing the computational cost.
 Accordingly, inherently three-dimensional flows that do not contain homogeneous directions or other simplifying symmetries are particularly challenging.